 Shaukat Khanum Memorial Cancer Hospital (SKMCH) was the first step and milestone.
-It became a testament to his resolve and a national achievement that he is proud to have spearheaded.
-It remains at the forefront of Imran’s ongoing philanthropic works.
+It became a testament to Imran’s resolve and a national achievement that he is proud to have spearheaded.
+It remains at the forefront of Imran Khan’s ongoing philanthropic works.

 “When I first started raising funds for the hospital in 1989, experts and critics were of the opinion that providing free treatment in a cancer hospital was not feasible in any part of the world.
 But [I believed that] in an Islamic country this does not hold true.
 Through the Islamic concept of Zakat, [we’ve shown how] indigent cancer patients can be supported.” -Imran Khan

 Imran Khan is the 22nd and current Prime Minister of Pakistan and the chairman of the Pakistan Tehreek-e-Insaf (PTI) party.